iifl-logo

 Your Company believes that human resource is the most important asset of the organization and lays importance on competence and commitment of human capital for its growth.

-Your company hopes to resolve the strained labour relations and the matters pending before the industrial tribunal in the near future.
-As the Company is in the process of reviving its operations,it shall hire the employees in the coming future.
+As the Company is in the process of reviving and strengthening its operations, it has hired a strong senior and middle management team to helm its sales and production capabilities.
 An enabling environment that fosters continuous learning and innovation remains a key focus area of your company.

 BUSINESS REVIEW AND FINANCIAL PERFORMANCE

-During the year under review, the Company has earned revenue through sale of goods and have made significant efforts towards reviving and refurbishment of the Plant and is optimistic of commencing the production this year.
+During the year under review, the Company has earned revenue through sale of goods and have made significant efforts towards reviving and refurbishment of the Plant and is optimistic of commencing the production this year, with support from the Central and State Governments.
+There are several teething issues that are being resolved in a determined manner.

 THREATS, RISKS AND CONCERNS